LBHackney-IT/processes-api/README.md

-# LBH Base API
+# Processes API

-Base API is a boilerplate code for being reused for new APIs for LBH
+This API provides a workflow engine that will allow housing officers and other members of staff to initiate new workflows, upload documents, assign them and capture form information for the Manage My Home project.
+View the API specification on [SwaggerHub](https://app.swaggerhub.com/apis-docs/Hackney/ProcessesApi/1.0.0).

 ## Stack

-- .NET Core as a web framework.
+- .NET Core v3.1 as a web framework.
-- nUnit as a test framework.
+- xUnit as a test framework.

-## Dependencies

-- Universal Housing Simulator

-## Contributing
+- DynamoDb as a datastore.
+- [Stateless](https://github.com/dotnet-state-machine/stateless) to implement the process state machine. ([See more](#process-engine-implementation))

 ### Setup